Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Related work

 \subsection{Ramp flow prediction}

-Highway ramp traffic flow prediction is a specialized branch within the field of dynamic traffic flow forecasting.
-The core task is to estimate the number of vehicles that will enter or exit the freeway mainline via ramps over a given future time interval \citep{zhang2023transfer}.
+Highway ramp traffic flow prediction is a specialized branch within the field of traffic flow forecasting.
+The core task is to estimate the number of vehicles that will merge and diverge via ramps over a given future time interval \cite{zhang2023transfer}.
 As noted in Section~\ref{Introduction}, obtaining ramp flow data is challenging.
 Thus, existing research has primarily focused on methods for estimating flows at ramps without sensors.
+The first three rows of Table~\ref{table1} provide a comprehensive comparison of different types of ramp traffic flow prediction models.
 Traditional approaches mainly rely on OD matrices to allocate link flows.
-However, the real-time updating of OD matrices is extremely difficult, making these methods insufficient for dynamic traffic management \citep{marzano2009limits}.
-Some studies combine traffic flow models with OD matrices.
-But these approaches are typically computationally intensive, exhibit limited accuracy, and require extensive parameter calibration \citep{chang2002optimization}.
+However, the real-time updating of OD matrices is extremely difficult (RTC: \ding{55}), making these methods insufficient for dynamic traffic management \cite{marzano2009limits}.
+Some studies combine traffic flow models with the OD matrix, but these methods typically require complete mainline and ramp data (DI: M-C, R-C) and are computationally intensive \cite{chang2002optimization}.
+They also struggle to cope with missing data.

-In recent years, data-driven machine learning and deep learning methods have become mainstream.
-Nevertheless, a common limitation of these models is their dependence on a large amount of auxiliary information to compensate for missing data.
-For instance, Nohekhan et al. \citep{nohekhan2021deep} proposed a model that requires static or semi-static inputs such as the annual average daily traffic (AADT), road classification, and free-flow speed.
-Similarly, Kan et al. \citep{kan2020novel} relied on ramp capacity and peak demand parameters derived from the Highway Capacity Manual (HCM) \citep{manual2000highway}.
-This strong dependence on auxiliary information not only limits the deployability of models in data-constrained scenarios but also makes them vulnerable to sudden data loss caused by equipment failures or adverse weather conditions.
+Data-driven methods have become mainstream due to their powerful feature capture capabilities.
+As shown in Table~\ref{table1}, this strong reliance on auxiliary information limits the model's scenario generalization ability (SGA).
+For instance, Nohekhan et al. \cite{nohekhan2021deep} proposed a model that requires static or semi-static inputs such as the annual average daily traffic (AADT), road classification, and free-flow speed.
+Similarly, Kan et al. \cite{kan2020novel} relied on ramp capacity and peak demand parameters derived from the Highway Capacity Manual (HCM) \cite{manual2000highway}.
+The model requires the integrity of the mainline data (DI: M-C), making it susceptible to data loss.